 Southfield’s Pupil Premium Strategy

-Please click this link to read our Pupil Premium Strategy for 2018 - 2019.
+Please click this link to read our PPG strategic plan for 2019-2022.

 Review of Expenditure